benitoborriello/StyledNumberPicker/README.md

 ### Removing selected item borders

-To remove the said lines, just set selectedBordersBackground to transparent (e.g. #00000000).
+To remove said lines, just set selectedBordersBackground to transparent (e.g. #00000000).

 ## Setting top and bottom gradient resources

 Top and bottom gradients can result in a nice 3D effect.
 By default the gradients are transparent->white.
-The default height is 40dp for each gradient.
+Default height is 40dp.

-To specify different gradients, first create 2 XML drawable files like the following ones
+To specify different gradients, first create 2 XML drawable files like the following ones:

 drawable/gradient_top.xml
 ```